 Frequently Asked Questions

-A PHC tax implication is imposed on a PHC for the undistributed investment income of those C corporations that hold onto passive income.
-Therefore, if a PHC is simply created to hold onto passive income, then the corporation will be taxed because a corporation should be an active business rather than a shelter for such passive income.
+A PHC tax implication is imposed on a PHC for the undistributed investment income of the C corporations that hold on to passive income.
+Therefore, if a PHC is simply created to hold on to passive income, then the corporation will be taxed because a corporation should be an active business rather than a shelter for such passive income.
 Corporations that receive a high level of compensation from investments are targeted, and if a PHC is taxed, it will be charged a 20 percent tax assessment on the undistributed passive income.

 It is important to monitor all accrued earnings and types of income received from investments to ensure that your PHC isn't taxed.
 Failing to properly identify your PHC's tax exposure can be an expensive error that can affect the PHC as well as its shareholders.